prebid/prebid.github.io/dev-docs/analytics-ga.md

 * TOC
 {:toc }

-## Notice: Deleted in Prebid 8 with the deprecation of GA by Google.
+## Notice: Deleted in Prebid 8 with the deprecation of GA by Google

 ## Code Example